mhoss147/Git-Basics/README.md

 user.email=dkfjdfj@gmail.com

-#~ tilda is home directory in Linux;   (.) for hidden directory;we are looking at the content of /home/cloud_user@...71c/ gitconfig  file
+#~ Tilda is home directory in Linux;   (.) for hidden directory;we are looking at the content of /home/cloud_user@...71c/ gitconfig  file

 $ cat ~/.gitconfig